Lambda-School-Labs/beerthoven-be/README.md

 ## Build and Installation

 Our server relies on Okta and another Prisma/PostgreSQL deployment to function correctly.
 If you would like to get your own local Beerthoven server running, clone this repo and follow this guide here.
+If you are on Windows system you might want to install
+Cygwin or Windows Subsystem for Linux (WSL) in order to run ```make``` & ```aws``` commands.
+You will also need to install Docker.

 Once Okta and Prisma is configured:

-* Follow [these directions](#Prismatopia:) for prismatopia commands
+* Follow [these directions](#Prismatopia:) for prismatopia commands.
+Heads up: Prismatopia is updating regularly so check with this [repo](https://github.com/Lambda-School-Labs/prismatopia) for more info.

 * visit your endpoint URL to interact with your server through the GraphQL Playground